yongyizang/BachDuet-WebGUI/README.md

 Check it out in action [here](https://bachduet.com)!

-A Web GUI for BachDuet, a real-time network for human & machine collabration.
+A Web GUI for [**BachDuet**](http://www2.ece.rochester.edu/projects/air/projects/BachDuet.html), a system for real-time human & machine collabration.
 This repository could serve as a template for any other real-time collabration network.
 The project is based on Web Audio & Web MIDI, Using Tone.js, Three.js and Tensorflow.js.
 The frontend is based on Vue.js.

 This repository could be deployed without a server.